 This contest is open to residents of Canada and the United States.
-The deadline for all submissions is June 30, 2013 Winners will be notified in August.
+The deadline for all submissions is July 10, 2014 (SUBMISSIONS ARE NOW CLOSED).
+Winners will be notified in August.
 Poets are asked to send no more than 5 poems; fiction writers should send stories of no more than 3000 words.
-Each entry is 25$ and entries and entry fees should be mailed to Matrix Publications, 1400 de Maisonneuve Blvd W., LB 658, Montreal QC, H3G 1M8.
+Each entry is 25$ and entries can be made through Matrix's Submittable app or mailed to Matrix Publications, 1400 de Maisonneuve Blvd W., LB 658, Montreal QC, H3G 1M8.
 Please include your email address.
 Cheques or money orders should be made out to "Matrix Publications."
-PayPal is also available.
+For those who would prefer not to use the Submittable app, or pay with a cheque or money order, PayPal is also available.
 Multiple entries are welcome.

 Entries can also be emailed to Litpop2014@gmail.com and will be considered valid once payment is verified.
 Full contest rules and regulations can be found at popmontreal.com and matrixmagazine.org/litpop.

-This year’s judges are the acclaimed writers Eileen Myles (Poetry) and Sheila Heti (Fiction)!
+This year’s judges are the acclaimed writers Matthew Zapruder (Poetry) and Heather O'Neill (Fiction).